PayBy/payby-developer-doc/docs/Online Payment Integration/Checkout/iframe-paypage.md

 #### Asynchronous notification

-If the **notify_url** is set in the order creation request, after the transaction, PayBy will send payment result to the url.<br/>
+If the **notifyUrl** is set in the order creation request, after the transaction, PayBy will send payment result to the url.<br/>

 <br/>